BlackHolePerturbationToolkit/blackholeperturbationtoolkit.github.io/users.md

 Below is a list of research papers that have used or extended the Toolkit.
 Papers that have contributed code or data to the Toolkit have a (*) after them.

+23\.
+"A Surrogate Model for Gravitational Wave Signals from Comparable- to Large- Mass-Ratio Black Hole Binaries", Nur E. M. Rifat, Scott E. Field, Gaurav Khanna, Vijay Varma, [arXiv:1910.10473](https://arxiv.org/abs/1910.10473)

+22\.
+"Spicing up the recipe for echoes from exotic compact objects: orbital differences and corrections in rotating backgrounds", Luís Felipe Longo Micchi, Cecilia Chirenti, [arXiv:1912.05419](https://arxiv.org/abs/1912.05419)

 21\.
-"A Surrogate Model for Gravitational Wave Signals from Comparable- to Large- Mass-Ratio Black Hole Binaries", Nur E. M. Rifat, Scott E. Field, Gaurav Khanna, Vijay Varma, [arXiv:1910.10473](https://arxiv.org/abs/1910.10473)
+"Tidal heating as a discriminator for horizons in extreme mass ratio inspirals", Sayak Datta, Richard Brito, Sukanta Bose, Paolo Pani, Scott A. Hughes, [arXiv:1910.07841](https://arxiv.org/abs/1910.07841)

 20\.
-"Tidal heating as a discriminator for horizons in extreme mass ratio inspirals", Sayak Datta, Richard Brito, Sukanta Bose, Paolo Pani, Scott A. Hughes, [arXiv:1910.07841](https://arxiv.org/abs/1910.07841)
+"Gravitational Wave Perturbations on a Kerr Background and Applications for Echoes", Randy S. Conklin, [arXiv:1911.07122](https://arxiv.org/abs/1911.07122)

 19\.
 "Regularized calculation of the retarded Green function in Schwarzschild spacetime", Marc Casals, Brien C. Nolan, Adrian C. Ottewill, Barry Wardell, [arXiv:1910.02567](https://arxiv.org/abs/1910.02567)